Vitalflea/Castle/README.md

 # Castle
 AimTux for Windows, This is not perfect!

-You will need to include the ImGui folder used in AimTux. https://github.com/AimTuxOfficial/imgui/tree/c83309d7b7ceb0807e007810a4d68d26ecec0377
+You will need to include the ImGui folder and directx9_example folder used in AimTux. https://github.com/AimTuxOfficial/imgui/tree/c83309d7b7ceb0807e007810a4d68d26ecec0377

 You will need to include the sdk folder.